 By definition, Hyperbaric means: more (hyper), pressure (baric).
 Therefore, HBOT is a therapy that utilizes oxygen under pressure.
 This is accomplished by placing the patient in a hyperbaric oxygen chamber, such as the one from our clinic pictured above.

 “I have personally witnessed startling, unexpected recoveries.
 Florence, an eighty-year-old woman, was brought to our center by her son after suffering a traumatic brain injury.
 She was in a semi-vegetative state and on a feeding tube.
 Her neurologists said her condition was irreversible.
-After only 15 treatments, her mental capacity began to return and her feeding tube was removed.
+After only 15 treatments, her mental capacity began to return, and, her feeding tube removed.
 Despite this achievement, her doctors then proclaimed that she would never walk again.
-Once again, their prognosis proved wrong; after thirty HBOT sessions Florence began to walk with the aid of a cane.”
+Once again, their prognosis proved wrong; after thirty HBOT sessions, Florence began to walk with the aid of a cane.”

 Director, Whole-Body Medicine

 It was once thought that when a low oxygen state (ischemia) occurred to the brain, such as in a stroke, for any more than a few minutes, the brain cells die, leaving irreversible damage and possibly even brain death.
 However, recent evidence has proved that not all the cells die, but some live on in a state of low activity, just idling.

 Using a sophisticated brain imaging technique called a SPECT Scan, doctors have been able to show that after hyperbaric oxygen therapy, these areas of recoverable brain wake up and start functioning again.
 This therapy has been a miracle for many patients and loved ones afflicted with a host of neurological conditions ranging from Stroke, Multiple Sclerosis, Cerebral Palsy, Autism, Traumatic Brain Injury, and even Lyme Disease.